RC1242RC/RC1242RC.github.io/content/en/documentation/code/gambit_sphinx/Files/SM__Z_8hpp.md

         }

         double error_BR(int row) const {
+          /**
+             @warning We propagate an error in \f$f = x / y\f$.
+In fact, though, we should propagate an error in \f$f = x / (x + y)\f$, since the partial width in the numerator contributes to the total width.
+Thus this formula is reliable only for small branching ratios.

+             @param row Row number of Table 7 corresponding to quantity
+             @returns Error in a branching ratio found by propagating errors */
           const double frac_error_sq = pow(error_gamma_total() / gamma_total(), 2)
             + pow(error(row) / observable(row), 2);
           return std::sqrt(frac_error_sq) * BR(row);